An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General Relativity: Summary

 \section{Summary}

-The structure of GR's Lagrangian induces field self-interactions.
-They are unaccounted for in galaxies and cluster dynamical studies, which use Newton's gravity.
-Accounting for them locally strengthens gravity's binding, thereby making dark matter superfluous.
-Energy conservation demands that the stronger binding is balanced by a weakening of gravity outside the system.
-However, the Universe evolution equations, when derived assuming homogeneity and isotropy, neglect such weakening since homogeneity and isotropy suppress the self-interaction effects, Similar short-range increased binding and long-range suppression are well-known in QCD, another self-interacting force whose Lagrangian is similar to that of GR.
+The Lagrangian of General Relativity contains field self-interaction terms that become important for very massive systems.
+Their effects are unaccounted for in the studies of galaxies and galaxy clusters since the dynamical studies of these systems rely on Newton's law of gravity.
+Accounting for field self-interaction locally strengthens gravity's binding, thereby making dark matter superfluous.
+In turn, the stronger binding in the system must be balanced by a weakening of gravity outside the system, as demanded by energy conservation.
+This weakening is neglected in studies of the Universe evolution because its equation is derived using assumptions --homogeneity and isotropy-- that suppress the effects of self-interaction, and furthermore disregard by definition local phenomena that could affect gravity's field, such as field trapping.

+In this article, a modified Friedmann equation effectively accounting for self-interaction is derived from Einstein's field equation.
+Then, the luminosity distance formula necessary to interpret the supernova data at large redshift $z$ is derived.
+Gravity's weakening is folded into a global factor $D_{M}(z)$ that is modeled using a physically motivated function: it is constrained by the limit conditions $D_{M}(z\gg1) \approx 1$ because of the homogeneity and isotropy of the early Universe, and $D_{M}(z\approx0) \ll 1$ because the growth of large structures has enabled the effects of field self-interaction.
+The transition between the two limits is determined by considering that structures grow linearly with $(1+z)^{-1}$.
+The characteristic $z$ when the transition occurs, and the length of the period over which it occurs, are constrained by the timeline of structure formations.
+We used different functions for $D_{M}(z)$ that conform to the above constraints, and obtained similar results.

-In this article, evolution equations accounting for these effects are obtained from Einstein's field equations, and gravity's weakening is assessed.
-Large$-z$ $\gamma$-ray bursts and supernova data are thus explained without dark energy.
-No free parameter were adjusted to these data: the effect of gravity's weakening is derived from our knowledge of large structure formation, as discussed in the appendix.
-Other direct consequences of this approach are an explanation for the missing mass in galaxy and cluster dynamics without requiring dark matter , flat rotation curves for disk galaxies and the Tully-Fisher relation.
-The direct connection between dark matter and dark energy provided by this approach eliminates the cosmic coincidence problem.
+Using the luminosity distance accounting for gravity's weakening and the modeled $D_{M}(z)$, the large-$z$ supernova and $\gamma$-ray burst data are explained without requiring dark energy.
+No free parameters are adjusted to these data: the effect of gravity's weakening is determined by our knowledge of large structure formation.

+This approach thus explains the main observation suggestive of dark energy without requirements beyond the standard forces and laws of physics.
+The basic mechanism used here is in fact well-studied: a similar increase of force at short range, and its consequent suppression at long range, occurs for the strong nuclear interaction, another self-interacting force whose Lagrangian is similar to that of General Relativity.
+Other direct consequences of this approach are an explanation for the missing mass in galaxies and galaxy clusters without requiring dark matter, flat rotation curves for disk galaxies and the Tully-Fisher relation.
+The direct connection between galactic missing mass and the suppression of the Universe's deceleration eliminates the cosmic coincidence problem.